MozamelJawad/hello-rails-react/README.md

 # 📖 [Hello Rails React] <a name="about-project"></a>

-The **Hello Rails React** is a Ruby on Rails backend API and React fronted view and show how to develop Rails and React application inside single repository using webpack.
+The **Hello Rails React** is a Ruby on Rails backend API and React fronted view that show how to develop Rails and React application inside single repository using webpack.

 ## 🛠 Built With <a name="built-with"></a>